braintree/pg_ha_migrations/README.md

 #### safe\_partman\_update\_config

 There are some partitioning options that cannot be set in the call to `create_parent` and are only available in the `part_config` table.
-As mentioned previously, you can specify these args in the call to `safe_partman_create_parent` or `unsafe_partman_create_parent` which will be delegated to this method.
+As mentioned previously, you can specify these args in the call to `safe_partman_create_parent` which will be delegated to this method.
 Calling this method directly will be useful if you need to modify your partitioned table after the fact.

 Allowed keyword args: